-Buckeye Terminator and Buckeye Eco One-Step Disinfectant-Deodorizer-Cleaner E22 have been approved with a three-minute contact time.
+Buckeye Terminator and Buckeye Eco One-Step Disinfectant-Deodorizer-Cleaner E22 have been approved with a one-minute contact time.
 Terminator requires a 2 oz.gal. dilution rate.
 Eco One-Step Disinfectant-Deodorizer-Cleaner E22 requires a 1/2 oz./gal. dilution rate.

 Buckeye Sanicare Disinfecting Wipes have been approved for use against SARS-CoV-2 with a four-minute contact time.